ferlanferlani/nexpress-auth/README.md

 ![Nexpress API](https://github.com/ferlanferlani/nexpress-api/assets/87635305/eae6e6fa-8cc0-4cb7-a981-c399859565cc)

-To get started using this project, follow the steps below:

-**Clone Repository**:
-Get a copy of the project by running the following command:
+To get started using this project, follow the steps below, Get a copy of the project by running the following command:

 ```bash
  npm install nexpress-api